tidymodels/tidymodels.org/learn/develop/models/index.html.md

 :::

 ### Step 2.
 Create the model function

 This is a fairly simple function that can follow a basic template.
 The main arguments to our function will be:

  * The mode.
-If the model can do more than one mode, you might default this to "unknown".
+If the model can do more than one mode, you might default this to `"unknown"`.
 In our case, since it is only a classification model, it makes sense to default it to that mode so that the users won't have to specify it.

  * The argument names (`sub_classes` here).
 These should be defaulted to `NULL`.

 A basic version of the function is:

 ::: {.cell layout-align="center"}